sliceofcake/FunimationPlayerOverride/README.md

 Recently [end of 2016, beginning of 2017], Funimation decided to redo their website and, for whatever reason, decided to use an HTML5 video player instead of their traditional Flash video player.
 This allows for customer scripting - abilities that were previously made difficult because the video was sitting behind Flash.

 Touchy notes:
 • This script makes some assumptions about how Funimation's video player is laid out.
-If this changes in the future, this script will likely not work until it is revised.
+If the layout changes in the future, this script will likely not work as intended until it is revised.
 • This script was tested narrowly on a Macbook Pro running Chrome.
 Different browsers / operating systems / screen sizes may yield unintended results.